hirrolot/poica/README.md

 ## FAQ

-### What "poica" means?
+Q: What "poica" means?

-"poica" is a [Quenya] word, which means clean, pure.
+A: "poica" is a [Quenya] word, which means clean, pure.
 It reflects its API.

 [Quenya]: https://www.ambar-eldaron.com/telechargements/quenya-engl-A4.pdf

-### Are these macros zero-cost?
+Q: Are these macros zero-cost?

-poica has no runtime and performs no system calls, the macros expand to plain C code.
+A: poica has no runtime and performs no system calls, the macros expand to plain C code.
 Here are the disassembled versions of the examples:

 | Example | Link |
 |--------|-------|